Refugees of the Syrian civil war: Statistics

 Over 13.4 million Syrians had been forcibly displaced by October 2025.
 At least 6.7 million of them have left the country (more than half of them to Turkey), with the rest moving within Syria.

 The Eurostat/UN Expert Group on Refugee and Internally Displaced Persons Statistics (EGRIS) considers three distinct main categories of people of concern:

 The United Nations High Commissioner for Refugees (UNHCR) curates a database of estimated number of Syrian refugees and asylum seekers per country.
 These numbers are gathered from local governments, but do not include former refugees that have been resettled.
 The total number of refugees that a country has received may therefore be higher, if a country has accepted or rejected refugees.
 The data below is gathered from the UNHCR Refugee Data Finder, and supplemented with several additional sources.

 Persons in need of international protection, over time, per receiving country

 The graph below shows how many Syrian refugees and asylum seekers have been present outside Syria over time, as registered by the UNHCR.
 Note that this does not include people from the moment they are resettled, unregistered refugees, and illegal immigrants.

-Includes prospective asylum seekers and people in refugee-like situations.
-Last updated mid-2020.
+Includes refugees and people in refugee-like situations.
+Last updated mid-2025.
 Countries below 100,000 Syrians have been grouped in 'Other countries'.